dazuma/erl2ex/README.md

 The goal is to produce correct, functioning, but not necessarily perfectly idiomatic, Elixir code.
 This tool may be used as a starting point to port code from Erlang to Elixir, but manual cleanup will likely be desired.

 This software is currently highly experimental and should be considered "pre-alpha".
-Some capabilities are not yet complete, and there are significant known issues.
+Some capabilities are not yet complete, and there are significant known issues, particularly in the Erlang preprocessor support.
 See the Caveats section for more information.

 ## Installing